 A: If you are going to be out of town when an assignment is due, you have the option to complete the assignment early.
 Contact your instructor to discuss alternative arrangements.

 A: TEI courses are taught by certified instructors who each hold a Master's Degree or higher.
 Each instructor is personally involved in your learning and available to answer any questions you may have.
 Participants may also e-mail TEI or call/text 1-800-331-2208 with questions.

 A: All graduate course participants receive a letter grade.
 TEI will forward the letter grade to the appropriate credit-issuing academic partner.
 Professional development participants will receive a pass/fail grade and a certificate of completion from Teacher Education Institute, NOT an official transcript from one of our academic partners.

 A: TEI is one of the most affordable providers of high-quality, graduate-level professional development in the country.
 Course registration fees vary by type of credit and location.
 You can view the pricing of each of our partners if you visit the University Partners tab.

 A. We recommend that you transfer into a different class.

 A. TEI Instructors are not allowed to accept payment.
 Registration fees must be paid in full by 5:00pm (Eastern time) on the date of the class.
 Any student with an unpaid balance will not be permitted to attend class.
-In the case of a class with a waiting list: Full balance of registration must be paid 2 weeks before the class start date, unless alternate arrangements have been made through the registrar's office.
-Failure to pay in full by this deadline can result in students being removed from the course.
+In the case of a class with a waiting list: full balance must be paid two weeks before the class start date, unless alternate arrangements have been made through the registrar's office.
+Failure to pay in full by this deadline can result in the student being removed from the course.

 A. You must attend the course section for which you are registered.
 Our instructors will not allow anyone into a class whose name does not appear on the corresponding roster.
 Even if both sections are meeting at the same hotel, you must attend the assigned section.

 A. We appreciate your enthusiasm, but students are not admitted unless they have registered in advance.
 TEI instructors will not allow anyone into the course whose name is not on the roster.